How-to Guide: Recruit and Retain Strong Volunteers

 Recruitment Calls: Phone calls are the most effective way to engage and recruit volunteers by personally inviting them to join your team’s activities.
 Each call helps volunteers know and build relationships with their team leaders, increasing the sense of community, and helping the volunteer know they are individually valued and wanted.
 This builds a layer of trust and familiarity that lowers the barriers and hesitations to entry.
 Use the Volunteer Recruitment By Phone Guide to get started setting up your recruitment calling program.

-Hustle: Text recruitment can be an easy way to catch the attention of potential volunteers.
-Use Hustle to invite volunteers to special events like big fundraisers, weekends of action, and important phonebanks.
-Check out the How to Guide: Text Recruitment with Hustle to learn more about using this system.
+Scale to Win: Text recruitment can be an easy way to catch the attention of potential volunteers.
+Use Scale to Win to invite volunteers to special events like big fundraisers, weekends of action, and important phonebanks.
+Reach out to your Organizing Manager to learn more about using this system.

 Best Practices: Making A Strong Recruitment Ask